JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 TransitionsInTimeseries.jl wraps this typical workflow into a simple, extendable, and modular API that researchers can use with little effort.
 In addition, it allows performing the same analysis for several indicators / change metrics in one go.

 The interface is simple, and directly parallelizes the [Workflow](@ref workflow).
-It is based on the creation of a [`IndicatorsChangesConfig`](@ref), which contains a list of indicators, and corresponding metrics, to use for doing the above analysis.
+It is based on the creation of a [`ChangesConfig`](@ref), which contains a list of indicators, and corresponding metrics, to use for doing the above analysis.
 It also specifies what kind of surrogates to generate.

 ### Sliding windows